zahaanshapoorjee/Zahaan-s-KeyLogger-3.0/README.md

 ﻿# Zahaan-s-Keylogger-3.0
 Zahaan's Keylogger 3.0 is a Keylogger written in C++ to be used **FOR EDUCATIONAL PURPOSES ONLY**, usage of Zahaan's Keylogger 3.0 for attacking targets without prior mutual consent is illegal.
-The developer assumes no liability and are not responsible for any misuse or damage cause by this program.
+The developer assumes no liability and is not responsible for any misuse or damage caused by this program.

 **DO NOT RUN THIS ON YOUR COMPUTER IT IS A PAIN IN THE A$$ TO GET RID OFF**